 Please note that the Inbox Security Scan is currently only available to you in English or in French.
 If you use Dashlane in another language, the feature is unfortunately not available to you.

 The Inbox Security Scan scans an email address you provide and produces a custom analysis of the online accounts you created using that address.
 You'll find out how many accounts you have, and be given a breakdown by category of which are the most targeted by hackers.

 The scan allows you to see the kinds of accounts you have created and gives you as sense of where to go first to best improve your security.

 Indeed, Dashlane now includes compromised accounts in the Inbox Security Scan.
 We'll warn you if any of the accounts you just imported have been reported as breached since they were created.
 These passwords should be your first priority!

 Click on the button to "view your accounts", and you'll be given the choice to save as many as you like of the accounts identified by the scan directly into your Dashlane application.
 Keep in mind that these accounts do not yet have their passwords filled in.

 The tool is designed to get you started and help you know where to go first to begin improving your security with Dashlane!

 Providing an email address to scan

-The Inbox Security Scan currently works with Gmail accounts on iOS, and with both Gmail and Microsoft accounts (for example, @hotmail.com, @live.com, @outlook.com, @msn.com) on Android.
+The Inbox Security Scan currently works with both Gmail and Microsoft accounts (for example, @hotmail.com, @live.com, @outlook.com, @msn.com).

 To run the scan, you must enter the email address you wish to scan, then temporarily authorize the application to access your email account.
 The scan does not evaluate any information from your email address other than the accounts you created.